MaxCri81/Miscellaneous/README.md

 - factorial -> Returns the factorial of a number using recursion.
 - reverseString -> Returns a reversed string
 - fixCapitalization -> Returns a string with the first capital letter and the remaining ones in lower case
+- capitalizeName -> Returns all names with the first capital letter and the rest in lower cases
 - isPalindrome -> Verify if a word or phrase reads the same backwards and forwards
 - checkAnagrams -> Check if two strings are anagrams